bluesky/bluesky/doc/source/plans.rst

     Instead, use :func:`pchain` or ``yield from`` (see below) to make one long plan.

-What if want to ``print`` or do other activities between executing the plans?
+What if want to ``print`` or do other activities as part of a plan?
-There is another way to combine plans to accomodate this.
+There is another way to combine plans to accomodate this:

 .. code-block:: python

     def master_plan():
+        "a plan that combines other plans, with interspersed code"

         # Scan and read detectors 1 and 2.
         yield from scan([det1, det2], motor, 1, 5, 10)

         print('Now plan1 is finished.
 Moving on to plan2.')

         # Scan again and just read detector 1.
         yield from relative_scan([det1], motor, 5, 10, 10)